 Bradycardia is a condition that is commonly called low heart rate.
 A normal heart rate for a resting adult is usually 60 to 100 beats per minute.
 Any heart rate below this is considered too low.
 Sometimes this condition is caused by certain health problems, especially heart problems, or medications.
 Other times, it may not be a problem at all, just a sign of good health.

 When an individual has a low heart rate, one of the more common causes is an underlying heart problem.
-A heart attack or other trauma to the heart, for example, can cause problems in the heart's natural pacemaker.
-This can sometimes cause a person's heart to beat too fast or beat too slow.
+A heart attack or other trauma to the heart, for example, can cause problems with the heart's natural pacemaker.
+This can sometimes cause a person's heart to beat too fast or too slow.

 Patients with certain thyroid problems may also suffer from a low heart rate.
 Hypothyroidism, for example, occurs when the thyroid gland produces an insufficient amount of thyroxine.
 This is the hormone that is responsible for regulating a person's metabolic rate.
 Low levels of this hormone can cause a low heart rate.

 Chemical imbalances, such as an electrolyte imbalance, in a person's body can also cause the heart to beat too slowly.
 Hyperkalemia occurs when a person's blood has too much potassium.
 This can cause the muscles in the heart to stop working properly, which can lead to bradycardia, and in some cases, heart failure.
 A massive dose of potassium is injected into prisoners sentenced to die by lethal injection.

 Bradycardia may also be a side effect of some medications.
 Ironically, most of the medications that can produce this side effect are the same medicines used to treat other heart problems.
 Beta-blockers, for example, are used to treat high blood pressure, but they can also cause a dangerously low heart rate in some individuals.